xSimmba/backend-ii/README.md

      - Implementation challenges and how you solved them.

 6. **Testing** (2 point)
-   - Unit and integration tests.
+   - Unit and integration tests. (minimum of 1 meaningfull test per feature )
    - Instructions to run tests.

 7. **Deployment** (3 point)